superkor/TIC_Software_Challenge_S25/turtlebot4_sim_docker/README.md

   sudo apt install code
   ```
 - **X Server**: An X server must be running (this is typically set up by default on most Linux distributions).
-- **Pre-Built Image**: The pre-built docker image has been provided in this repository, so you do not need to build it yourself.
+- **Pre-Built Image**: The pre-built docker image has been provided in this repository, so ensure that this repository has already been cloned onto your VM.

 ## Running the Container